ecyrbe/zodios/README.md

   method: 'get'|'post'|'put'|'patch'|'delete';
   path: string; // example: /posts/:postId/comments/:commentId
-  alias?: string; // example: getPostComments description?: string;
+  alias?: string; // example: getPostComments immutable?: boolean; // flag a post request as immutable to allow it to be cached with react-query description?: string;
   requestFormat?: 'json'|'form-data'|'form-url'|'binary'|'text'; // default to json if not set parameters?: Array<{